Can 5 tests make your bike safer?

 Think about the life of a bike.
 Sure, your bike gets pedaled untold thousands of times in many stressful situations, with a rider on top and often a hill underneath.
 It also gets jostled, bumped, jumped, has stuff dropped on it, has uneven weight packed into a pannier on just one side, and maybe even falls over on the cement because of all that weight on one side.

-The EN-14766 cycling standard for mountain bikes includes all of that.
+The ISO-4210 cycling standard for mountain bikes includes all of that.
 Here’s what they put a bike through.

 In this test, a machine strikes the bike from three feet with a 50-lb weight.
 How is this relevant to the real world?
 How about if someone drops a suitcase–or a toolbox–into your car when your bike is already in it?